mihaidld/government-dapp/README.md

 - On being declared `sick` by a hospital all health insurance tokens are transfered into the current account.
 - At `retirement` (if above retirement age) all unemployment insurance and retirement insurance tokens are transferred into the current account.
 - On being declared `dead` by a hospital all tokens of the deceased are given back to the sovereign.

+Credits : this project has been designed using resources from Flaticon.com

 ## Other Available Scripts